vvjn/IsoRank.jl/README.md

 ## Installation

 We use the NetalignMeasures and NetalignUtils package to read networks.
-IsoRank.jl depends on the LinearMaps and IterativeSolvers packages.
+IsoRank.jl depends on the LinearMaps package.
 These can be installed as follows.

 ```julia